Improving Outcomes for Stroke Patients

 - 24 hour access to a GHS neurologist and neurosurgeon

-- Only hospital in 100 miles offering endovascular treatment for stroke and other cerebrovascular diseases.
+- Only hospital in Upstate South Carolina offering endovascular treatment for stroke and other cerebrovascular diseases.

 Give Us Your Feedback